StephenGriffies/StephenGriffies.github.io/_pages/book.md

 This webpage provides links to drafts of an ongoing book project that aims to provide an intellectual foundation for the study of Geophysical Fluid Mechanics.
-Much work remains, with feedback welcome on any portion of the project.
+It is an over-the-top project that has been my passion for many years, with much more work remaining.
+Feedback is welcome on any portion of the project.
+Note that in addition to the text, this project offers a full solution manual for teachers and students.

 </p>